XiaoxiangGuanGFZ/xHM/documents/Soil_process.md

 - $\phi_{i,j}$: the local effective porosity
 - $A_{i,j}$: the grid cell area (horizontal projection)
 - $R_{i,j}$: percolation from unsaturated soil zone

+*Note: Effective porosity is that portion of the total void space of a porous material that is capable of transmitting a fluid.
+Total porosity is the ratio of the total void volume to the total bulk volume.*

 Negative values of $z_{i,j}$ represent "exfiltration" of subsurface water to the surface, available for overland flow routing.